 Below you will find a selection of culture and creativity resources which you may find helpful.
 Lots of planned cultural events are now taking place online with organisers encouraging participants to take part at home.
-This section will be updated regularly with more creative ideas.
+This section is updated regularly with creative ideas.

 BBC arts have curated all their content onto a portal called ‘Culture in Quarantine’.
 From here you can also visit other BBC website and culture partners.

 BBC History Extra is the official website for the BBC History Magazine, BBC History Revealed and BBC World Histories Magazine.

 The site is packed with lots of articles, podcasts and other resources.

 Creative Scotland have a page ‘The Future will be Livestreamed’ highlighting key cultural resources which can be used whilst social distancing.
 They will update regularly and have included key hashtags to follow for events online as they happen.